-For many skiers, after a “one size fits all” shock setting has been found then the shock dials are ignored and the suspension stays out of sight and out of mind.
-Below is a quick and dirty guide to tune your suspension and find a good base setting.
+For many sit skiers, after a “one size fits all” shock setting has been found then the shock's dials are ignored and the suspension stays out of sight and out of mind.
+Below is a quick and dirty guide to tune your suspension and find a good base setting for most ski days.
 This tuning method can be replicated on fresh powder days, stale ice days and everything in between to hone in your suspension for whatever conditions exist.

-It may be a boring morning, but pick one run that you know well on a day when conditions are to your liking and don’t change that variable.
+The session may seem monotonous, but pick one run on a day when conditions are to your liking and keep that variable unchanged.

 One turn of a shock’s dial is accompanied by a click which indicates you’ve made a change.
-Clicking all the way through your settings will help you realize how many adjustments are available and where the middle is at.
+Clicking through your entire settings will help you realize how many adjustments are available and where the middle is at.

 Keep in mind that this is a process and taking the time to go through the steps chronologically will pay off in knowledge gained about how your suspension performs.